-- The Diamond Building is designed to obtain 50% of its daylighting needs from natural lighting. - The crown of the building is a "diamond dome" skylight made from laminated tempered glass.
-Located within the dome space are fixed blinds that filter and diffuse daylight to provide an even and glare-free natural lighting for the offices around the atrium. - For the atrium, the window size becomes larger while delving deeper into the area to provide more daylight for the lower levels.
-The atrium is also optimised for daylight utilisation with Tannenbaum reflective panels. - The glass façade is installed with low-emissivity (low-e) glazing that is reflective on the outside, allowing daylight into the building and minimising heat gain from the sun. - A split window design for all exterior façades together with an internal light shelf helps to redirect natural light into the depths of the working space. - Energy-efficient lighting such as T5 fluorescent tubes are used throughout the building instead of the conventional T8 fluorescent tubes.
-Integration with daylight sensors enables the artificial lighting to be switched off when daylight is adequate, resulting in energy savings. - · A roof light trough is incorporated to bring in sufficient daylight to illuminate the lounge area on the seventh floor.
+- The Diamond Building is designed to obtain 50% of its daylighting needs from natural lighting. - · The crown of the building is a "diamond dome" skylight made from laminated tempered glass.
+Located within the dome space are fixed blinds that filter and diffuse daylight to provide an even and glare-free natural lighting for the offices around the atrium. - atrium is also optimised for daylight utilisation with Tannenbaum reflective panels. - minimising heat gain from the sun. - working space. - Energy-efficient lighting such as T5 fluorescent tubes are used throughout the building instead of the conventional T8 fluorescent energy savings. - A roof light trough is incorporated to bring in sufficient daylight to illuminate the lounge area on the seventh floor.